-- States would be forced to permit bargaining over wages, hours, and all terms and conditions of employment.
+- States would have to permit bargaining over wages, hours, and all terms and conditions of employment.

 - States would have to provide a dispute resolution mechanism, such as binding arbitration.

-- PSEECA allows the Federal Labor Relations Authority (FLRA) to determine whether a state's collective bargaining arrangements meet the standards as defined by the act.
-If they do not, the FLRA could impose a collective bargaining system on the state.
+- The PSEECA allows the Federal Labor Relations Authority (FLRA) to determine whether a state’s collective bargaining arrangements meet the standards as defined by the act.
+If they do not, the FLRA may impose a collective bargaining system on the state.

-- The FLRA would have considerable authority to enforce the act, including:
+- The FLRA will have considerable authority to enforce the act, including: